btd/rollup-plugin-visualizer/README.md

 ## V5 Upgrade

-Version V5 contains seveal minor breaking changes, depending your current installation takes such steps for upgrade:
+Version V5 contains seveal minor breaking changes, depending your current installation take such steps before upgrade:

 - If you are using rollup v1.x, then you'd better to stay on v4 of plugin.
 I officially stopped support v1 of rolloup myself.
 Some versions of 1.x will work without issues, but i stop testing myself or add any changes in this direction.
 If somebody wants to contibute in this direction - welcome.
 - If you use rollup v2.x and use `gzipLength` or `brotliLength`upgrade to rollup 2.44 at least.
 In V5 i use provided by rollup api to get rendered module code for size estimations, instead of original sources as it was before.